432 people found this helpful

 If you’ve ever had food poisoning, you’ll understand why avoiding cross-contamination is high on the list of basic kitchen hygiene rules.
 You don’t want harmful microorganisms moving from raw food to cooked food, and making you ill.
 Follow these rules to avoid cross-contamination in the kitchen:

-• Use different boards for cutting fish, meat, veg, dairy or bread (different colour boards can help with this).
+- Use different boards for cutting fish, meat, veg, dairy or bread (different colour boards can help with this).

-• Use different utensils for raw and cooked food.
+- Use different utensils for raw and cooked food.

-• Never leave edible food next to raw meat.
+- Never leave edible food next to raw meat.

-6. Clean your chopping board after use
+6. Ensure you have a clean chopping board after use

 7. Bin basics